Gold Ridge Fire Protection District

-The Gold Ridge Fire Protection District is a special district governed by a board of directors, that provides fire protection and emergency medical services in the unincorporated areas of Sebastopol, California including; Hessel, Twin Hills, and Freestone.
+The Gold Ridge Fire Protection District is a special district governed by a board of directors, that provides fire protection and emergency medical services to much of western Sonoma County, including rural and unincorporated communities such as Lakeville, Bodega, Freestone, Hessel, Twin Hills, Valley Ford, and (after 2025) the City of Sebastopol.
 The district was formed in a merger and reorganization of the Twin Hills Fire District and the Hessel Fire District in 1993.
 The district includes approximately 75 sqmi and serves a population of approximately 25,000.
 Gold Ridge Fire Protection District had a memorandum of understanding with the Bennett Valley Fire Protection District (a separate special district also located in Sonoma County) which allowed for sharing of overhead and staff that lasted for approximately 22 years and ended in 2019.
 Gold Ridge Fire Protection District works in close coordination with its surrounding fire districts/departments and provides automatic and mutual aid for all types of incidents and station cover assignments.

 Stations and apparatus

 As of 2020, the district is home to three fire stations.